Xiaohong-Deng/mooqita-icccg/README.md

 then go to `localhost:3000` in your web browser.

-## Project Set Up with Virtual Machine
+## Project Setup with Virtual Machine

 To ease up the start of the development process, you can use the the project's virtual development environment based on Vagrant.